 Terms defined to have a specific meaning within this specification will be capitalized, e.g. “Track”, and should be interpreted with their general meaning if not capitalized.

-Normative key words are written in all caps, e.g. “SHALL”
+Normative key words are written in all caps, e.g. “SHALL”.

+Normative requirements need not use the formal language above.

 XML Conventions

 XML is used extensively in this document to describe data.
 It does not necessarily imply that actual data exchanged will be in XML.
 For example, JSON may be used equivalently.